nouryehia/chessboard/README.md

 To start developing: `docker-compose up -d --build`

-To shut down: `docker-compose down --volumes`
+To shut down: `docker-compose down --volumes` (to take everything down) or `docker-compose stop` (to just stop the image from running)

 To get a visual representation of the API layer once it's running, navigate to localhost:1337